-The PoA consensus algorithm leverages the value of identities, which means that block validators are not staking coins but their own reputation instead.
+The PoA consensus algorithm leverages the value of identities, meaning block validators are not staking coins but their reputation instead.
 Therefore, PoA blockchains are secured by the validating nodes that are arbitrarily selected as trustworthy entities.

 Proof of Authority (PoA) works great in a private network initially intended for, where you know and trust the nodes you add to the network.
-The advantages gained with PoA are hard to ignore, so using it for consensus in a public network is a great thing to solve for.
+The advantages gained with PoA are hard to ignore, so using it for consensus in a public network is a great solution.
 The problem is it doesn’t work in a public setting without something at stake.

 One such is a network of 12 US Notary Publics.
 The perception of the PoA mechanism is that it foregoes decentralization.
-So one could say that this model of consensus algorithm is just an effort to make centralized systems more efficient but here the more critical security.
+So one could say that this consensus algorithm model is just an effort to make centralized systems more efficient, but the more critical security here.

-First, there is a disparity between the network’s net worth versus the network’s market cap.
+First, there is a disparity between the network’s net worth and market cap.
 This is what Proof of Stake (PoS) attempts to solve.